Libya Unity Govt Seizes Airbase In New Blow For Rival Haftar - UrduPoint

 "We proudly announce the liberation of Al-Watiya base," 140 kilometres (90 miles) southwest of Tripoli, said Fayez al-Sarraj, the head of the GNA, in a statement.

-The reported capture of Al-Watiya comes after a weeks-long siege by pro-GNA forces of the base, where Haftar had stationed aircraft for bombing runs against his rivals.
+The capture of Al-Watiya comes after a weeks-long siege by pro-GNA forces of the base, where Haftar had stationed aircraft for bombing runs.

-But Wolfram Lacher, a senior associate at the German Institute for International and Security Affairs in Berlin, said a withdrawal of Haftar fighters from Al-Watiya would ease pressure on GNA forces.
+Haftar's forces did not immediately confirm their retreat from the base, but pictures taken by AFP at the scene showed GNA troops inside the base.

-"Haftar's forces withdrew from Al-Watiya airbase, their last foothold on the (western) coastal plain," Lacher said on Twitter.
+Wolfram Lacher, a senior associate at the German Institute for International and Security Affairs in Berlin, said the airbase had been Haftar's "last foothold on the (western) coastal plain".

 In recent weeks pro-GNA forces had stepped up air strikes against Haftar's fighters, targeting their supply lines around Al-Watiya.